Luna Bean Casting Kit Info Page | Instructions, Tips, Video, Demo, FAQs

 Thank you for choosing Luna Bean couples, infant, and -XL- family kits!

-Video demo instructions below ...
-The video shows the Keepsake Hands couples kit in use, but the same steps also apply to the -XL- kit.
+The video below shows the Keepsake Hands couples kit in use, but the same procedure also applies to the larger -XL- kit.
 More videos can be found here: Video Library

-- Temperature controls the set time of Step 1.
+- Temperature controls the set time of STEP 1.
 Warmer temps speed up the set time.
 Colder temps slow down the set time.
-For an average set time of about 6 minutes, use cool water (70-75F).
+For an average total set time of about 6-8 minutes, use cool water (70-75F).
 Be mindful of external heat sources such as mixing near an oven or fireplace, or outside in the summer, etc. If you want as much time as possible before the material sets, use refrigerator chilled water.
 The chilled water will give you 10+ minutes.